dotnet/iot/src/devices/Ft4222/README.md

 For Linux, you need to download and install the proper version of ```libft4222.so```.
 The lib include the driver itself in a static binding.
 You can find the library [here](https://www.ftdichip.com/Support/SoftwareExamples/libft4222-linux-1.4.2.184.tgz).
 Once downloaded and extracted, run provided script ```install4222.sh``` as root.
 This will install the required library related to your system.

 Alternately, you can copy your platform library into the same directory of your project if you don't want to install it.
-While writting this page, they all look like ```libft4222.so.1.4.2.184```.
+While writing this page, they all look like ```libft4222.so.1.4.2.184```.
 The library name needs ti be ```libft4222.so```.

 ## Usage